monogon-dev/intellij-cue/README.md

 Only complete files can be supported.
 If content is selected before invoking the format action, then no content is modified.

+#### Settings
+The application settings allow to configure the path to the `cue` binary.
+You can download it at [github.com/cuelang](https://github.com/cuelang/cue/releases).

 ### Bug Reports & Feature Requests

 Please report your issues at [github.com/nexantic/intellij-cue](https://github.com/nexantic/intellij-cue).